East-Face/TEASER-plusplus-win/README.md

 # WIN-TEASER++
-This repository is the unofficial win version of teaser++,only the C++ version was tested.
+The original repository code running platform is linux，this repository is the unofficial windows version of teaser++,only the C++ version was tested.
 ## Compared to the previous repository, added some header files under windows in win directory:
 + win
   + dirent.h